-Marine technology combines engineering science and the study of marine environments for the building, maintenance and repair of commercial and private boats.
-Industry learning institutions offer certificates and associate's degrees in the field.
-Over the span of a few months to a year, certificate program students learn how diagnose and fix a variety of marine equipment issues, including problems with gasoline engines, marine electrical systems and external damage.
+Industry learning institutions offer certificates, diplomas and associate's degrees in marine technology.
+Over the span of a few months to a year, certificate and diploma program students learn how diagnose and fix a variety of marine equipment issues, including problems with gasoline engines, marine electrical systems and external damage.
 They also receive direct experience with aquatic technology and other small-engine vehicles.

 An associate's curriculum takes 1 to 2 years to complete and covers rigging, sailing, engine operation, diesel and gas inboard systems, outboard engine propulsion systems, navigation and transmissions.
 Concentration options for specific water crafts and vehicles are available.
 In some cases, scuba diving lessons are included to prepare individuals for underwater tasks.
 Participants are also trained in safety procedures and how to keep marine vehicles up to Environmental Protection Agency (EPA) standards.